 And a map on display here shows the locations of the key elements of the design.

-Lying about inside and under the structure are a few bits of rusting old equipment that I spent as much time photographing as the slab itself.
+Lying about inside and under the structure are a few bits of rusting old equipment.